 70-year-old man who was a patient at Tan Tock Seng Hospital dies from COVID-19 complications

-SINGAPORE: An 70-year-old man linked to the cluster at Tan Tock Seng Hospital (TTSH) has died from complications related to COVID-19, said the Ministry of Health (MOH) on Thursday (May 20).
+SINGAPORE: A 70-year-old man linked to the cluster at Tan Tock Seng Hospital (TTSH) has died from complications related to COVID-19, said the Ministry of Health (MOH) on Thursday (May 20).

 The Singaporean man identified as Case 62687 is Singapore's 32nd fatality from the disease and the first since May 1.